Products

 In emergency management, among all these phases, recovery is the most important.
 That’s because it’s during the recovery phase that you rebuild what was lost and restore your community to its previous state.

 This is crucial for two reasons.
-First, it’s essential to ensure that people are able to get back to their normal lives as soon as possible.
+First, it’s essential to ensure that people can get back to their normal lives as soon as possible.
 Second, it’s important to learn from the emergency and make sure that steps are put in place to prevent similar disasters from happening in the future.
 Recovery is essential for both the individuals affected by the emergency and the community as a whole.

 Additionally, for businesses, it is ideal to create a business resumption plan that details what should organizations do after major disruptions—in order to get back on their feet and be fully operational.